mse150s20/p2-kinetics/README.md

 ### finding.py

 ### plot-infections.py
-This graph plots the data of infected and deaths in the state of Idaho from day 0 as the first person was infected to most current update of covid-19 statistics.
+This graph plots actual numbers of infections and fatalities in the state of Idaho from day 0, as the first person was infected, to most current update of covid-19 statistics.